subirvarma/GeneralCognitics/_posts/ofdm.md

 However it had a very strong political backing, in the form of the companies Qualcomm and Ericsson which held a number of important CDMA patents.
 So the transition from CDMA to OFDM is also a story of how an insurgent technology, promoted by a few small start-ups, was able to overcome the powerful forces that were aligned against it.

-I had some personal involvement in the transition from 3G to 4G wireless, and had a first hand view of the politics involved.
-I was a co-founder of a start-up called Aperto Networks that did some of the work that ultimately resulted in 4G, and for a number of years I was a member of the IEEE 802.16 Standards Committee that was working on 4G, even chairing the Medium Access Control or MAC group for a while.
-The MAC protocol lies on top of PHY layers such as CDMA or OFDM, and it had to completely re-designed for packet based wireless communications.
-But this article is not about the MAC, perhaps it will be a subject of a future article.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm19.jpg)

 Figure: OFDM vs Regular Frequency Division Multiplexing